gustwindjs/gustwind/htmlisp/evolution-plan.md

 6. function components with explicit async/sync behavior
 7. loop alias syntax through `&foreach="items as item"`
 8. focused ergonomics tests for new behavior
-9. a typing gate through `deno task check:types`
+9. a typing gate through `npm run typecheck`

 The rest of this document describes what shipped, what was intentionally deferred, and why this plan can now be considered complete.